trumandaniels/Monte-Carlo-Colonel-Blotto/README.md

    - *number_of_strategies* ~ The number of strategies you want in your tuple
    - *use_integers* ~ if True, the Troop values in each battlefield will be integers, if False, they are floats.

+  Output:

  single_test(*nopponents*, *use_integers*=True, *strategy*=None, *pregenerated_list*=None, *show_var*=True):

   Parameters:
-   - *nopponents* ~ The number of opponents you want your
+   - *nopponents* ~ The number of opponents you want your strategy to be tested against
    - *use_integers* ~ if True, the Troop values in each battlefield will be integers, if False, they are floats.
-   -
+   - *strategy* ~ You can test a single strategy, if None this is random
+   - *pregenerated_list* ~ You can test against a list of strategies, if None the strategies tested against are random
+   - *show_var* ~ Used for making the graph comparing variance with win %

+  Output:
+   (How often *strategy* wins, *strategy*)

 Summary: I used Blotto games and a Monte Carlo algorithm to optimize fantasy basketball strategy.
 You can find a Google Colab version of my code here: https://colab.research.google.com/drive/1LsDSJjSjAm6-GpNWeZaUOzb9emaiseXA